Akuli/python-tutorial/basics/editor-setup.md

 There are no "right" or "wrong" editors.The preference of an editor is a personal choice and thus exploring all the options out there would be necessary to choose your preferred editor.
-This list doesn't contain all the editors out there but a few popular ones.
+The lists on this page don't contain all editors, but just a few of the most popular ones.

 ## Editor or `>>>` prompt?